-Hello!
-I’m Marilyn, one of the Pilates Instructors at Hatt’s and today I’d like to share with you the journey I took to find Pilates and how it has benefited me.
+I’m Marilyn, one of the Pilates Instructors at Hatt’s and I’d like to share with you the journey I took to find Pilates and how it has benefited me.

-As a movement practice Pilates is about gaining and developing understanding and control of your body and movements.
-It’s about developing motor control and improving your core stability and posture.
+As a movement practice, Pilates is about gaining and developing an understanding of how to control your body and movements.
+It’s about developing motor control and improving your joint stability, core stability and posture.

-Because of Pilates, I was able to avoid what could have been a nasty shoulder injury in my late 20’s and have spent the best part of the last decade refining and understanding how my body moves through Pilates and subsequently feel like if I wanted to I could take up any activity with confidence – nothing seems beyond my reach.
+Because of Pilates, I was able to avoid what could have been a nasty shoulder problem in my late 20’s and have spent the best part of the last decade refining and understanding how my body moves through Pilates and subsequently feel like if I wanted to I could take up any activity with confidence.

 What is it you would love to take up or feel more physically capable in?

 Maybe it’s time to give Pilates a go so that you too can enjoy all the benefits of Pilates like I do too.